Robert Harron: Death

 In late August 1920, Harron traveled by train from Los Angeles to New York City to attend the premiere of the film Way Down East and a preview of what would become his final film, Coincidence.
 Harron checked into the Hotel Seymour on September 1 with his friend, screenwriter and director Victor Heerman, with whom he was sharing a room.
 Harron and Heerman attended the preview for Coincidence later that day.
-Heerman later said that the preview went poorly, as the film was not well received by the audience.
+Heerman later said the preview went poorly because the film was not well-received by the audience.

 After the premiere, Harron returned to his hotel room alone.
 At some point during the evening, Harron sustained a gunshot wound to the chest.
 According to published reports and Harron's own account, he had the gun in his trunk along with his clothes and other possessions.
 As he was removing clothes from the trunk, the gun fell to the floor and discharged.
 Harron was hit in the chest, the bullet having punctured his lung.

 Harron called the hotel desk for assistance and was still conscious when the hotel manager came to his room.
 Not realizing he was seriously wounded, Harron joked with the manager that he was in a "devil of a fix" having shot himself.
 He initially refused to let the manager call an ambulance, only wanting to be examined by a local physician in his room.
-After a physician could not be found, Harron relented and agreed to allow the manager to call an ambulance.
+After a physician could not be found, Harron relented and allowed the manager to call an ambulance.
 When medics arrived and attempted to transport Harron using a stretcher, he insisted on being taken down in a chair.
 As he had lost a considerable amount of blood, medics had to convince Harron that he needed to be transported on a stretcher.